Pleiades (Greek mythology): Family

 The Pleiades' parents were the Titan Atlas and the Oceanid Pleione born on Mount Cyllene.
 In some accounts, their mother was called Aethra, another Oceanid.
-Aside from the above sisters, the Hyades, the Pleiades' other siblings were Hyas and the nymph Calypso who was famous in the tale of Odysseus.
+Aside from the above-mentioned sisters (the Hyades), the Pleiades' other siblings were Hyas and the nymph Calypso who was famous in the tale of Odysseus.
 Sometimes they were related as half-sisters to the Hesperides, nymphs of the morning star.

 Names

 Several of the most prominent male Olympian gods (including Zeus, Poseidon, and Ares) engaged in affairs with the seven heavenly sisters.
 These relationships resulted in the birth of their children.